Is Conception After an Ectopic Pregnancy Possible?

 It is possible to have a normal pregnancy even if you have a history of ectopic pregnancy.
 You can get pregnant after an ectopic pregnancy tube is removed as long as you have one fallopian tube.
 However, if both of the tubes are removed, then it may not be possible to get pregnant through the natural process unless you opt for IVF.

 What Are the Odds of Having an Ectopic Pregnancy Again?

 2. Oddly Shaped Fallopian Tubes

 Age is another factor which is strongly linked with the ectopic pregnancy.
 Its odds are high for women above 35 years of age.

 4. History of Ectopic Pregnancy

 If you have a history of ectopic pregnancy, then there are 10% chances for you to have an ectopic pregnancy again.

 Usually, the first period after an ectopic pregnancy has a heavier flow.
 However, you will have a normal period from the second period.
-A normal menstrual period indicates that you are hormonally healthy, implying that you are ready to conceive again.
+If you’re looking to get pregnant after an ectopic pregnancy, you must wait for at least 3 months before trying.